MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts/Advanced/Architecture/FrozenWorldDLL.md

 ### Creating and tracking scene object attachment points

-Unfortunately, as device tracking errors accumulate, the result can be that things are close to each other (or even overlap) in Frozen World coordinate space that are nowhere near each other in the real world.
+Unfortunately, as device tracking errors accumulate, the result can be that things are close to each other (or even overlap) in Frozen World coordinate space, that are nowhere near each other in the real world.
 For that reason, Frozen World coordinates alone aren't sufficient to fully describe which ways two nearby scene objects should move, respectively, as the result of a re-fit operation.

 __Attachment points__ are small data structures (see [Typedefs, structs, and constants used throughout this page](#typedefs-structs-and-constants-used-throughout-this-documentation) above) that describe the logical attachment of something to a certain part of the Frozen World.

 In essence, an attachment point captures which anchor is that scene object's own 'most significant' one (like the most significant anchor supplied for the device itself in a SPONGY snapshot).
 In addition to the anchor identifier, an attachment point also contains a location in that anchor's own frame of reference.
-This location normally coincides with the scene object's location if the scene object is sufficiently close to its anchor, but this is not a general rule you should rely on.
+This location normally coincides with the scene object's location if the scene object is sufficiently near its anchor, but this is not a general rule you should rely on.

 You should create and maintain an attachment point for every top-level scene object that can move independently.